bbauska/W3Cx-2of5/README.md

 <img src="images/logo.png" alt="ismap tutorial" ismap>
 ```

-ismap is a <b>boolean attribute<b> i.e. its value is either true or false.
+ismap is a <b>boolean attribute</b> i.e. its value is either true or false.
 Thus, just the presence of the attribute indicates that it is a mapped
 image.
 To be more precise, we say it is a server-side image-map.